 Travel Insurance if You Need to Cancel

 For many travelers, being able to cancel your trip and get your money back is a top concern.
-Trip Cancellation-style policies are designed to pay you back if you need to cancel your trip for a covered reason within the policy.
+Trip Cancellation-style policies are designed to refund you if you cancel your trip for a covered reason.
 The most common covered reasons are injury, illness or death of the traveler, their companion, or their family back home.
 Other reasons include bad weather, terrorism, employment layoff or financial default of your travel supplier.

 Travel Insurance if You Need to Return Home Early